 To make this sweet potato paleo chili on the stovetop you will want to use a heavy bottom pan.
 This is good for simmering soup for a long time.
 I use my cast iron dutch oven to cook all of my soups and stews including this chili.

 This rich and comforting sweet potato paleo chili is perfect for a cozy evening at home or for a group during a football game.
-This Whole30 compliant chili is also great for meal prep.
+It is a Whole30 compliant chili and is also great for meal prep.
 I made a big batch and froze it in freezer-friendly containers so that I can enjoy this chili whenever I want.

 Sweet potato paleo chili is packed with flavor on its own, but the flavor can be intensified with all kinds of toppings.
 My favorite chili topping is a homemade cashew sour cream.
 This cashew sour cream is paleo and Whole30 friendly.

 I make the cashew sour cream by soaking 1 cup of raw cashews in water for a few hours.
-Then I drain and rinse the cashews and blend them with 1/4 cup lime juice, 1/4 cup of water, and 1/2 tsp salt in a high speed blender.
-I store the cashew sour cream in the fridge and use to top my chili!
+Then, I drain and rinse the cashews and blend them with 1/4 cup lime juice, 1/4 cup of water, and 1/2 tsp salt in a high-speed blender.
+Finally, I store the cashew sour cream in the fridge and use to top my chili!

 Some of my other favorite chili toppings include avocado, pickled jalapeños, cilantro, and green onion.
 Basically anything green, creamy or cheesy makes a wonderful chili topping.
 If you aren’t following a paleo or Whole30 diet, Fritos always make a perfect chili topping.

 What kitchen tool and ingredients will I need to make this chili?

 You only need a few basic ingredients to make this sweet potato paleo chili at home.
 Start with some oil, onions and ground beef.
 I always get my meat delivered to my home from Butcher Box.